AllenNeuralDynamics/aind-metadata-mapper/docs/source/UserGuide.rst

             bergamo_job = BergamoEtl(job_settings=job_settings)
             response = bergamo_job.run_job()

-Consult the models.py files in the appropriate package for more information on the fields that can be set in the JobSettings object.
+Alternatively, you could set up your script to pull information automatically from local config files or from your experiment control software.
+For example, if you've already saved the subject_id in a config file to start your experiment, you might wish to configure your script to scrape that information directly rather than having to re-enter it.

-Once the JobSettings object is defined, the ETL can be run directly to generate the desired model.
+Once the JobSettings object is defined with the necessary information, the ETL can be run directly using ``run_job()`` to generate the desired model.
 .. code:: python

     from aind_metadata_mapper.bergamo.session import BergamoEtl